xc-jp/blog-posts/PureScript-React.md

 situation is very lucky, because we have very natural clean boundaries for
 replacement: the React components.

-We will ~rewrite~ refactor the TypeScript into PureScript one React component at a time, and our ship will remain seaworthy at every step.
+We will refactor the TypeScript into PureScript one React component at a time, and our ship will remain seaworthy at every step.

 The most mentally taxing programming will be at the interoperation boundary